Mike Defensor: Quezon City councilor

 Defensor was elected as a Quezon City councilor from the third district in the 1992 elections at the age of 23, making him the youngest member of that body.
 He received the Manuel Quezon Bantayog Award for Most Outstanding QC Councilor for the year 1994.

 Congressman

-Defensor ran for congressman of the third district of Quezon City in the 1995 election, subsequently winning.
+Defensor ran for congressman of the third district of Quezon City against reelectionist Dennis Roldan in the 1995 election, subsequently winning and becoming the youngest congressman at the time.
+Though he ran under the party of Laban ng Demokratikong Pilipino, he switched to the Liberal Party in June 1995, a month before the 10th Congress convened.
 He won reelection in 1998.

 Estrada impeachment

 Defensor was part of the Spice Boys of the House of Representatives that spearheaded the filing of the impeachment case against then-president Joseph Estrada.

 Arroyo cabinet

 After Edsa II, Defensor was appointed as Secretary of the Housing and Urban Development Coordinating Council by President Gloria Macapagal Arroyo.
 He held that post until August 2004 when he was appointed Secretary of the Department of Environment and Natural Resources.

 In the 2004 presidential election, he served as the official campaign spokesperson of President Arroyo.
 After his tenure as DENR Secretary he was appointed Presidential Chief of Staff.
 He resigned that post on February 10, 2007, to campaign for a post in the senate.

 In June 2008 he was appointed head of Ninoy Aquino International Airport International Passenger Terminal 3 (NAIA-3) by virtue of the June 9, Executive Order No. 732 (creating the Presidential Task Force on the NAIA-3 that was "mandated to ensure the immediate opening and operation of Terminal III.")

 The order provides for the NAIA-3 opening based on decisions of the Supreme Court and applicable laws.

 On October 9, 2008, Defensor was named acting chairman of the Philippine National Railways (PNR).